This guide assumes you have deployed an application to the

-Now you are ready to build and submit the application revision—with the Vespa CLI, run:
+Now you are ready to build and submit the application revision:

 With good tests, it is always safe to submit a new revision of your application.
-You should now configure a continuous build job in your preferred build service to run this command whenever a change to the application source is made.
+You should now configure a continuous build job in your preferred build service to run these three commands whenever a change to your application source is checked in and merged.

 The Vespa Cloud application is now running in a production zone.
 Congratulations!
 After this you can further enhance the production application: